Why Choose Us?

 Unlike most other firms, our Administrators have practical experience from an actual economic crisis

-Fellow of Chartered Accountants Australia & New Zealand, Registered Liquidator, Voluntary Administrator, Member Association Independent Insolvency Practitioners
+Fellow of Chartered Accountants Australia & New Zealand, Registered Liquidator by ASIC, Member Association Independent Insolvency Practitioners

 John has more than 30 years specialist experience in corporate recovery, restructuring and reorganisation.
 He was a Partner of one of the Big4 Accounting firms, Ernst & Young in the Transaction Advisory Services Division for 24 years and Leader of the firm’s National Corporate Restructuring practice.
 John has focused on delivering optimum results for his clients by providing quality service, whether that be in the field of restructuring, receivership, administration, litigation support or investigation.
 This has been best demonstrated in a number of Australia’s largest and most complex corporate insolvencies.

-Registered Liquidator, Voluntary Administrator, Chartered Accountant, Board Member of Association Independent Insolvency Practitioners, Member of Turnaround Management Association, Member Australian Restructuring Insolvency & Turnaround Association
+Registered Liquidator by ASIC, Chartered Accountant, Board Member of Association Independent Insolvency Practitioners, Member of Turnaround Management Association, Member Australian Restructuring Insolvency & Turnaround Association

 Cliff is a corporate restructuring specialist with over 30 years of experience in Australia and internationally.
 He is the founder and Chief Executive Officer of Restructuring Works.
 In the last 10 years he has been appointed to over 700 companies.
 He was a Partner of Ernst & Young for 10 years.
 His experience ranges from formal appointments as Liquidator and Voluntary Administrator to sale of business, due diligence and valuations.
 Cliff has been the lead adviser in some of the largest restructurings in the Asia Pacific region.